This study looks at the relationship between macronutrient intake and specific health outcomes.

-2. Heart attacks, heart attacks, major cardiovascular disease and mortality from cardiovascular diseases).
+2. Heart attacks, significant cardiovascular disease, and mortality from cardiovascular diseases).

 Total fat intake was inversely associated with total mortality, non-cardiovascular disease mortality, and stroke, but not with heart attacks, major cardiovascular diseases, and cardiovascular disease mortality.

-These results seem quite scary at first: increased risk of death with higher carbohydrate intake?
+These results seem pretty scary: increased risk of death with higher carbohydrate intake?
 That doesn’t sound very good.
-But it is important to consider some of the study’s limitations before drawing conclusions.
+But it is essential to consider some of the study’s limitations before concluding.

 After adjusting for many confounding factors in their models, the researchers found a clear positive association between higher carbohydrate intake and, at any time, both the risk of total mortality and the risk of non-cardiovascular disease.

-Confounders are something to always keep in mind, even when making corrections, because multiple unmeasured or unknown variables can affect the results.
+Confounders are always to keep in mind, even when making corrections, because multiple unmeasured or unknown variables can affect the results.

 The best way to deal with confounders is through randomization, which allows inference of a cause and effect relationship.
-This cannot be done in observational studies such as the PURE study, but confounders can be accounted for by adjustments.
+This cannot be done in observational studies such as the PURE study, but adjustments can account for confounders.

 However, this method has its drawbacks: it cannot adjust for unknown confounders; over-tightening can sometimes lead to confounding effects; And the more tests you run, the more likely you are to get a false positive.

-Therefore, it is possible that some of the results are statistical parasites after adjustment.
+Therefore, some of the results may be statistical parasites after adjustment.

 However, no positive association was found between higher carbohydrate intake and stroke, heart attack, major cardiovascular disease, or mortality from cardiovascular disease.

-This is important because the results are much more specific than the total risk of mortality or risk of non-cardiovascular disease.
+This is important because the results are much more specific than the absolute risk of mortality or the threat of non-cardiovascular disease.
 Therefore, we must consider two possibilities:

-- First, there may not really be a dose-response relationship, so there is no causal relationship between carbohydrate intake and any of those specific outcomes, as the dose-response relationship is usually a hallmark of causation.
+- First, there may not be a dose-response relationship, so there is no causal relationship between carbohydrate intake and specific outcomes.
+The dose-response relationship is usually a hallmark of causation.

-- Second, it may not have been a dose-response relationship, but one, the small sample size, made it difficult to detect, as far fewer people experienced those outcomes than people who died (total mortality and mortality from non-cardiovascular diseases).
+- Second, it may not have been a dose-response relationship.
+Still, the small sample size made it difficult to detect, as fewer people experienced those outcomes than people who died (total mortality and mortality from non-cardiovascular diseases).

 However, there were clear associations between carbohydrate intake and total mortality and risk of non-cardiovascular disease.

 Is there any merit to these associations?
 Perhaps.
 Or maybe these results have another cause.
-Many of the countries included in the analyzes consumed the majority of their carbohydrates from highly refined, nutrient-poor foods.
+Many of the countries included in the analysis consumed most of their carbohydrates from highly refined, nutrient-poor foods.

-For example, in Bangladesh, most people consume most of their calories from white rice.
-Poor nutritional status could be contributing to mortality along with lack of access to certain resources.
+For example, most people consume most of their calories from white rice in Bangladesh.
+The poor nutritional status could be contributing to mortality along with a lack of access to specific resources.